All on 4 Cost: The Honest Guide

 All on Four treatment inclusions have a huge impact on your bottom line, and vary from clinic to clinic.
 Be sure to quiz your dentist about what procedures and products are—and aren’t—included your overall All on 4 cost.

-Included in your All on Four treatment cost at Macquarie Street Centre:
+What’s included in your All on Four treatment cost at Macquarie Street Dental

 • Tooth removal: we carefully remove any remaining teeth to preserve as much bone as possible (some clinics may charge upwards of $200 for each tooth removal)

-• Platelet-rich plasma: included as standard (some clinics charge $1500 or more for this procedure alone)
+• Platelet-rich plasma: included as standard (if required).
+Some clinics charge $1500 or more for this procedure alone.

 • Up to six implants: not all patients are suited to just four implants.
 For example, soft bone or a strong bite may require more than four implants.
 Because this is beyond your control, we don’t cap you at just four implants